Franz Grillparzer: Assessment

 Grillparzer was an important figure in the Viennese theater of the 1840s when his greatest dramatic works were produced.
-Together with Hebbel, he rates as the most influential dramatist of the mid-nineteenth century.
+Together with Christian Friedrich Hebbel, he rates as the most influential dramatist of the mid-nineteenth century.
 While most of his best plays originate in the age of Romanticism, his works could not be classified as Romantic.
 His language and characters reflect the earlier sensibilities of neo-classicism, exhibited in plays like Sappho and Das goldene Vlies which treats the subject matter of Jason bringing Medea back to Greece.
 In these plays he deals with classical themes as well as subject matter.
-One important characteristic of the age is that aesthetic beauty and virtue are seen as inter-related.
+One important characteristic of the age is that aesthetic beauty and virtue are seen as interrelated.
 In his historical plays like König Ottokars Glück und Ende, he expresses the Enlightenment optimism that humankind can put its affairs in order and realize an age of peace an harmony.
 This is a common theme in Austrian thought from this period.
 Some have suggested that this is a reflection of their multi-ethnic Austrian state.
 Ottkar, the thirteenth century Bohemian king, wants to subjugate his neighbors, a thinly veiled reference to the recently defeated Napoleon.
 However, the play ends on an upbeat note.

 Although Grillparzer was essentially a dramatist, his lyric poetry is in the intensity of its personal note hardly inferior to Lenau's; and the bitterness of his later years found vent in biting and stinging epigrams that spared few of his greater contemporaries.
-As a prose writer, he has left one powerful short story, Der arme Spielmann (1848), and a volume of critical studies on the Spanish drama, which shows how completely he had succeeded in identifying himself with the Spanish point of view.
+As a prose writer, he has left one powerful novella, The Poor Musician (Der arme Spielmann, 1848), and a volume of critical studies on the Spanish drama, which shows how completely he had succeeded in identifying himself with the Spanish point of view.

-Grillparzer's brooding, unbalanced temperament, his lack of will-power, his pessimistic renunciation and the bitterness which his self-imposed martyrdom produced in him, made him peculiarly adapted to express the mood of Austria in the epoch of intellectual thraldom that lay between the Napoleonic wars and the Revolution of 1848.
+Grillparzer's brooding, unbalanced temperament, his lack of will-power, his pessimistic renunciation and the bitterness which his self-imposed martyrdom produced in him, made him peculiarly adapted to express the mood of Austria in the epoch of intellectual thraldom that lay between the Napoleonic Wars and the Revolution of 1848.